Namaste.

 Exhale as you tuck your toes.

-Come back into downward facing dog.
+Back into downward facing dog.

-This is like a counter pose for your spine.
+It's like a counter pose for your spine.

-Your tailbone nice and long.
+Your tailbone nice and low,

-Your heart is open.
+Your heart is open,

-Your legs,
+Your leg.

-Your arms stretching to give that maximum length to your spine.
+Arms stretching to give that maximum length to your spine.

-And then step your left foot to the center line.
+And then step your left foot to the center line and slowly breathe up your right leg.

 Take your time.

-Keep your pelvis neutral.
+Keep your pelvis neutral,

-Legs internally rotated.
+Legs internally rotated,

-Everything alive.
+Everything aligned.

 And then exhale.